 The Committee shall:

-Review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate his or her performance in light of those goals and objectives, and determine his or her compensation level based on that evaluation.
-In determining the long-term incentive component of CEO compensation, the Committee should consider the Company’s performance and relative shareholder returns, the value of similar incentive awards to counterparts at comparable companies, the awards given to the CEO in past years and such other factors as the Committee considers appropriate.
+Review and approve corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluate his or her performance in light of those goals and objectives and determine his or her compensation level based on that evaluation.
+In determining the long-term incentive component of Chief Executive Officer compensation, the Committee should consider the Company’s performance and relative shareholder returns, the value of similar incentive awards to counterparts at comparable companies, the awards given to the Chief Executive Officer in past years and such other factors as the Committee considers appropriate.

-Review and approve any employment agreement, new hire award or new hire payment proposed to be made with or to a proposed or current executive officer.
+Review and approve any employment agreement, new hire award or new hire payment proposed to be made with or to a proposed or current Covered Officer.

-Review and approve any severance, change-in-control or similar termination agreement, award or payment proposed to be made with or to any current or former executive officer.
+Review and approve any severance, change-in-control or similar termination agreement, award or payment proposed to be made with or to any current or former Covered Officer.

-Review the Company’s incentive compensation arrangements, including with the Company’s Chief Risk Officer, to help ensure that such arrangements are consistent with the safety and soundness of the Company and do not encourage excessive risk-taking, and otherwise consistent with applicable related regulatory rules and guidance.
+Oversee the Company’s incentive compensation practices and arrangements, including with appropriate input from the Company’s Chief Risk Officer, to help ensure that such practices and arrangements (i) appropriately balance risk and financial results in a manner that does not encourage employees to expose the Company to imprudent financial or non-financial risk, (ii) are consistent with the safety and soundness of the Company and (iii) are otherwise consistent with applicable related regulatory rules and guidance.

-Review and approve the Company’s equity retention and ownership policies for executive officers and such other officers and employees as the Committee determines appropriate.
+Review and approve the Company’s equity retention and ownership policies for Covered Officers and such other members of management as the Committee determines appropriate.

 Administer, amend, approve, and make recommendations to the Board regarding, as it determines appropriate, any present or future incentive compensation plan, equity-based plan or employee benefit plan providing that it shall be administered or amended by the Board or the Committee.
 The Committee is also authorized to exercise and perform any power, authority, discretion or duty of the Board or the Committee that any such plan provides shall be exercised or performed by the Board or the Committee, including without limitation to (i) issue or grant equity-based awards pursuant to such plan, (ii) authorize or reserve shares of common stock for issuance thereunder and (iii) make any such equitable anti-dilution adjustments required in the event of an equity restructuring or similar event.